University at Buffalo Rugby Football Club

 The University at Buffalo Rugby Football Club (UBRFC) is run through the State University of New York at Buffalo Recreational and Intramural Services.
 The Sports Club Program at UB is under the management of the Student Association.
 The club participates in the sport of rugby union.

-UB Rugby has competed in the East conference of Division 1-A rugby since the fall of 2014.
+UB Rugby has competed in the D1aa division of the Liberty Conference.
+Previously Buffalo competed in the Rugby East Conference of Division 1-A rugby from the fall of 2014 to the fall of 2019.

 UB Rugby joined the East Conference because they wanted to improve and play the highest competition possible.
 The East Conference includes some of the best college rugby teams in the country, such as Army, Penn State, and Kutztown.
-UB is led by Head Coach Mike Hodgins.
+UB is led by Head Coach Owen Lawther.